Unique, antique and one-of-a-kind shopping

 Martello Alley

-Only steps away from Antique Alley, Martello Alley is a historic spot in downtown Kingston that has become a go-to for original and printed artwork from local artists and beyond.
-Learn more about this unique gallery cooperative and its creative owners.
+Only steps away from Antique Alley, Martello Alley has become a go-to destination for artwork by local talent.

 Location: 203-B Wellington Street, Kingston